symmsaur/screenorder/readme.md

 A tiny utility to order screens in X automatically.
 Uses the edid of each screen to identify it.

+If you're using `i3` it will reorder your workspaces automatically as well.

 ## Installation

 Put `screenorder.py` where you can find it or on your `PATH`.